Deep Learning-Based Human Pose Estimation: A Survey: Datasets and Evaluation Metrics

 \subsection{Datasets for 2D HPE}

-There are many 2D human pose datasets before deep learning found its way into human pose estimation.
-These datasets are of two types: (1) upper body pose datasets including Buffy Stickmen\cite{ferrari2008progressive}, ETHZ PASCAL Stickmen\cite{eichner2009better}, We Are Family \cite{eichner2010we}, Video Pose 2 \cite{sapp2011parsing} and Sync.
-Activities\cite{eichner2012human}; and (2) full-body pose datasets including PASCAL Person Layout \cite{everingham2010pascal}, Sport \cite{wang2011learning} and UIUC people \cite{li2007and}.
-However, only a few recent works use these 2D HPE datasets because they have many limitations such as lack of diverse object movements and small number of images.
-Since deep learning-based approaches are fueled by large amounts of training data, only the large-scale 2D HPE datasets are reviewed in this section.
-They are summarized under two different categories (image-based and video-based) in Table \ref{tab: 2Ddatasets}.
+Although there are several datasets used for 2D HPE tasks before 2014, only a few recent works use these datasets because they have several shortcomings such as a lack of diverse object movements and limited data.
+Since deep learning-based approaches are fueled by a large amount of training data, this section mainly discusses the recent and large-scale 2D human pose datasets.